Last Updated: June 8, 2024

 United States of America

-What is Tommy Wiseau's Net Worth?
+What Is Tommy Wiseau's Net Worth?

 Tommy Wiseau is an actor, director, screenwriter, and producer who has a net worth of $4 million.
 Tommy Wiseau is best known for his 2003 cult classic film "The Room."
 His movie is often ranked as one of the worst movies of all time.
-The making of the film was the basis of 2017 James Franco film "The Disaster Artist."
+The making of the film was the basis of the 2017 James Franco film "The Disaster Artist."

 Early Life